 |500,000 or more||$250,000 to $1,000,000|

 For populations smaller than 8,000 people, a typical range is hard to pinpoint.
-Your budget might be $10,000 for a template-based solution, or up to $75,000 (and beyond) for a site serving multiple audiences, including tourists.
+Your budget might be $10,000 or less for a template-based solution (such as our CiviKit Website solution), or up to $75,000 (and beyond) for a site serving multiple audiences, including tourists.
 It's important for your provider to understand your unique context, so project scope and cost are a true reflection of your needs.